Osek (Písek District)

 Osek (Wosek) is a municipality and village in Písek District in the South Bohemian Region of the Czech Republic.
-It has about 100 inhabitants.
+It has about 200 inhabitants.

 Osek lies approximately 20 km north-east of Písek, 54 km north of České Budějovice, and 72 km south of Prague.

 Etymology

-Osek is a common Czech toponymy.
+Osek is a common Czech toponym.
 The word osek denotes a cut trunk, but it also could mean a cut forest.